vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 ---

 # 3. Our first commit
 Our local copy (clone) of the GitHub repository is now able to communicate with the GitHub repository.
 Every change within this repository is traceable, whether it is a new file or changes to a file.
-When you make changes in your local repo (e.g. create a new file), you have to add it to the staging area first (`git add`) and then commit the changes (`git commit`) before pushing it (`git push`) to your GitHub website repo.
+When you make changes in your local repo (e.g. create a new file), you have to add the file to the staging area first (`git add`) and then commit it (`git commit`) before pushing it (`git push`) to your GitHub website repo.

-## 3.1 Staging a file
+## 3.1 Staging
 Let's add a new file to our folder.
-Download [this file](../../../../assets/plot2.R) and copy paste it in our project folder.
+Download [this file](../../../../assets/files/git-introduction/plot2.R) and copy paste it in our project folder.
 It contains some R code for plotting a new figure.

 The first thing we'll have to do now is to stage the file into the staging area.
 Remember that this is an intermediate area before committing the file to the repository.
 In a next section we will learn why this staging area can be useful.